microsoft/trident/README.md

 ### Command Line Options

+#### Allowed Operations

-- **--allowed-operations**: a list of flags representing allowed operations.
+**--allowed-operations** is a list of flags representing allowed operations.
 This is a set of operations that Trident is allowed to perform on the host.

 Supported flags are:

 - **stage**: Trident will stage a new runtime OS as required by the updated Host Configuration.
-However, Trident will not reboot the host into the newly stage runtime OS.
+However, Trident will not reboot the host into the newly staged runtime OS.
 This is useful if you want to drive additional operations on the host outside of Trident or delay the reboot until a later point in time.
-After the new runtime OS image has been staged, Trident will update the host's status to Staged.
+After the new runtime OS image has been staged, Trident will update the host's servicing state to `Staged`.
 - **finalize**: Trident will reboot the host into the newly staged runtime OS image to finalize a clean install or A/B update.
-Trident will first manage the UEFI firmware variables, to ensure that post reboot, the firmware will boot into the updated runtime OS image.
-Then, Trident will set the host's servicing state to Finalized and reboot.
-After the host comes back up, Trident will confirm that firmware correctly booted from the updated runtime OS image and change the host's state to Provisioned.
-    Otherwise, if the host failed to boot from the expected device and instead, booted from another device, Trident will issue an error to the user and set the host's servicing state to CleanInstallFailed or AbUpdateFailed.
+Trident will first manage the UEFI firmware variables, to ensure that post reboot, the firmware boots into the updated runtime OS image.
+Then, Trident will set the host's servicing state to `Finalized` and reboot.
+After the host comes back up, Trident will validate that firmware correctly booted from the updated runtime OS image and change the host's servicing state to `Provisioned`.
+Otherwise, if the host failed to boot from the expected device, Trident will issue an error to the user.

 The possible values are:

-  * `--allowed-operations` (empty list means no operations are allowed)
+- `--allowed-operations` (empty list means no operations are allowed)
-  * `--allowed-operations stage`
+- `--allowed-operations stage`
-  * `--allowed-operations finalize`
+- `--allowed-operations finalize`
-  * `--allowed-operations stage,finalize` [default]
+- `--allowed-operations stage,finalize` [default]

 When no operations are allowed, Trident will refresh the Host Status, but no operations will be performed on the host.

+#### Other Options

-- For other command line options, run `trident run --help`.
+For other command line options, run `trident run --help`.

 ### Agent Configuration